LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 Here is the familiar Point class.
 It's often shown where the (x, y) coordinate pair are Int (even in the Scala documentation) but is even more interesting with Double.
-This is an elaborated version that includes elements appropriate mostly to CS1 and some that are best covered in CS2 and beyond.
+This is an elaborated version that includes elements appropriate mostly to introductory CS and DS and some that are best covered in CS2 and beyond.

 .. literalinclude:: ../../examples/introcs-scala-examples/worksheets/point.sc
    :language: scala